Feeelix92/flutter_sensor_demo/README.md

 # How to Use:
 - clone repository
-- run 'flutter pub get' in terminal
+- run `flutter pub get` in terminal